Progress report for FNC23-1359

 Growers throughout North America and in the southern NC-SARE region have realized that persimmons are one of the simplest fruit crops to grow without pesticides and heavy fertilization.
 Persimmons resist many diseases and increase consumer access to local, nutritious food.
 As more and more people grow this fruit, the public is acquiring a taste for all types of persimmons.
 But for many people, non-astringent persimmons (such as ‘Fuyu’) are still considered the most desirable.
 Unlike astringent cultivars, non-astringent varieties can be shipped and eaten while they are still firm.

 Breeders have labored to develop persimmon varieties that produce desirable fruit and also tolerate the winter conditions found throughout the southern NC-SARE region, however their work is far from finished.
 Cold-hardy hybrids between wild persimmon (Diospyros virginiana) and the oriental persimmon (Diospyros kaki) have been released and eagerly received by growers, but so far there have been no non-astringent hybrid persimmons released to growers in the NC-SARE region.
 This means that growers cannot easily compete with consumer expectations set by California and other warm regions.
 As of now, non-astringent persimmons primarily grow in zone 7 and southward, which excludes all of the NC-SARE region.
-But this could potentially be changed.
+But we would like to see this changed!
+We are laying groundwork for the potential breeding of a truly non-astringent, cold-hardy hybrid persimmon that can grow in many portions of the NC-SARE region!

 Persimmon breeders must focus their efforts on developing a non-astringent hybrid persimmon variety that can withstand temperatures commonly found in the southern portions of the NC-SARE region.
 Doing so would make an easy-to-grow and nutritious food item available to growers throughout the southern NC-SARE region and in other parts of North America.
 I have been working with a few others on a plan to tackle this problem.

-I will describe below the genetics behind my proposal, but in short, we have determined two possible paths to obtaining a non-astringent hybrid persimmon.
-First, we could attempt to harness the Japanese PCNA non-astringency allele found in Fuyu and many other Japanese non-astringent persimmons.
+I will describe below the genetics behind our methods, but in short, we have determined two possible paths to obtaining a non-astringent hybrid persimmon.
+First, we could attempt to harness the Japanese PCNA non-astringency allele found in Fuyu and many other Japanese non-astringent persimmon varieties.
 Second, we could bring in the dominant non-astringency allele originating from China and observe the phenotype that this produces in the hybrid.

 (American persimmon x non-astringent Japanese persimmon) X non-astringent Japanese persimmon